uk-gov-mirror/hmcts.probate-frontend/README.md

 This is the frontend application for the Probate Personal Applicants online service.
 The service provides a clear interface for citizens, presented as sequence of HTML 5 web pages designed to GDS Service Design guidelines, so that they can apply for Probate online.
 The service provides functionality for both single and multiple applicant journeys.

-The Frontend Application delegates a number of backend logic to the underlying services, including Orchestrator, Business and Submit services.
+The Frontend Application uses Orchestrator to route specific requests to the underlying services such as Business Service and Submit Service.

 ## Getting Started